GenesysCloudBlueprints/merge-ephemeral-message-to-external-contact-blueprint/blueprint/index.md

 2. Login to an admin account in the organization where you created your Genesys Cloud objects.
 3. Go to the **Web messenger** tab > **Deployments**.
 Then, choose the messenger deployment you just created.
 4. Once selected, click **Start Chat**.
+5. To test if the flow works, once you have started the chat, the bot will run and will ask for an email.
+Enter an email that is related to an existing external contact.
+If you haven't created a test external contact, there's [a guide on how to create an external contact](https://help.mypurecloud.com/articles/add-contact/ "Goes to Add Contact in Genesys Cloud Resource Center").
+6. The flow will then proceed to perform the common module.
+As a blueprint, the flow will send back a response in the chat if the common module made a successful operation.
+To check if the conversation is merged to the given external contact, go to **Directory** > **External Contacts** and look for the external contact you used.
+You will then see in **Interactions** list that your recent chat is in there.

 ![Web Chat/Messaging Tool Page](images/ephemeral-external-contact-11.png "Web Chat/Messaging Tool Page")